 Roller Network utilizes APC AR3100 or AR3200 NetShelter SX 42U 600mm Wide x 1070mm Deep Enclosures for colocation.
 Maximum rack load must not exceed 3,000lbs (42U full rack) or 1,500lbs (20U half rack) evenly distributed.

-Batteries are prohibited within server suite spaces (excepting CMOS, RAID BBU, and similar small battery packs).
-Customer UPS equipment may not be placed in colocation spaces or connected to the main facility UPS.
+Batteries are prohibited within colocation space (excepting CMOS, RAID BBU, or similar).
+Customer UPS equipment may not be placed in colocation space or connected to the main facility UPS.
 Roller Network maintains a maintenance agreement for our facility-wide UPS; maintenance records are available on-site for inspection.

 No equipment may be placed outside of or on top of cabinets.
 No cabling may be routed outside of cabinets.
 Rack doors must remain in place and normally closed; doors must be normally locked unless access is required.
 Colocated equipment must not be placed directly on the floor.

 Wireless access points, bridges, repeaters, and similar wifi devices may not be installed in colocation space.
 Transmitters or receivers with a coaxial cable to a colocated rooftop antenna or cellular data devices (such as part of a terminal server or OOB device) are permitted.

 Storage is not is permitted within the data center or equipment rooms.
 All packing and shipping materials must be removed.
 A mezzanine level storage area in the business office with limited shelving is available.
 Access to storage is available during daytime business hours by appointment.
 No combustible materials are permitted within racks (including but not limited to: paper, cardboard, packing materials, wood).

 No move-in or move-out of equipment is permitted through the front entry of Colocation Suite 2.
 All move-in or move-out activities must be scheduled and supervised through the utility staging area only.